bbhooper/JupiterToys/README.md

 # Project: Plannit Testing Technical Exam
 ## Project Description
-The cotents of this git repo are used to test the functionality of https://jupiter.cloud.planittesting.com/
+The contents of this git repo are used to test the functionality of https://jupiter.cloud.planittesting.com/

 ### NOTE: Troubleshooting
 ### Issue: modules not found